Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "You’re *paying* me to make sure the Company never has to visit your office ever again."
 Kevin pointed out.

 "Okay, okay…" Byron stood up and hit his wet bar again.
 Kevin had noticed he did that in pretty much every meeting, and also that - excepting the meeting with Special Agent Williams (AKA Darcy) - he never actually drank what he mixed.
 Presumably it was all a ploy to put his people at their ease and steer the conversation his way.
-“What’s your poison?” he asked.
+"What’s your poison?" he asked.

 "I’m fine without, thanks.
 One DUI is enough for a lifetime."